Ranjitha75388/projects/Terraform/Jumisa-GCP-VPC-Network.md

 # GCP

-- Google Cloud Platform (GCP) is a suite of cloud computing services by Google that allows individuals and organizations to run and manage workloads on Google's infrastructure.
+- Google Cloud Platform (GCP) is a cloud computing services by Google that allows individuals and organizations to run and manage workloads on Google's infrastructure.

 - It includes services like compute (VMs), networking (VPC), storage (buckets), databases, and more.